ICDS-Roar/bulksubmit/README.md

-# batchmixemt
+# bulksubmit
-Bulk submit mixemt jobs on HPC system using the TorquePBS job scheduler
+Bulk submit jobs on HPC system using the TorquePBS job scheduler